pol-33/ccbda-labs/Readme.md

 ## ❓ Question 6.
 Open the AWS EC2 console and check how many instances are running and how many AWS ELB instances.
 Share your thoughts.
-Originally there were three AWS EC2 t3.small instances, but we had to change it in the command because there are no t2.nano instances in the eu-south-2 region.
-There is 1 ELB (Elastic Load Balancer) in this environment, but it is distributed across 3 availability zones (eu-south-2a, eu-south-2b, eu-south-2c) to ensure redundancy and high availability.
-The number of EC2 instances behind the ELB can scale between the minimum and maximum you configured (--min-instances 1 --max-instances 3) depending on traffic and load.
-Additionally, the ELB is internet-facing, which allows external users to access the Django application through its DNS name (awseb--AWSEB-wwvROLDqtk9r-1623737173.eu-south-2.elb.amazonaws.com).
-This setup, combined with multiple availability zones, ensures that the application remains reachable and responsive, even during deployments or if individual instances fail.

 After checking the AWS EC2 console, we found:

 **EC2 Instances:**